Characters with incestuous subtext in a story

 - In Superfriends, the Wonder Twins were more Like an Old Married Couple than any siblings.
 Not that real siblings never act in a manner fitting that trope, but these two were really written like a couple in an old-time sitcom sometimes.

 - Ben 10 had a lot of this between cousins Ben and Gwen, who were written almost exactly like the writers were setting up a Belligerent Sexual Tension Puppy Love thing.
 Scenes like the slow dance lesson didn't do anything to dissuade this opinion.
+It is often rumored that the reason they were Strangled by the Red String in the new series was because the writers wanted people to stop pairing them.

 - American Dad! has this with virtually every member of the Smith household.